What Is the Difficult Customer Interview Question?

 Changing How You Talk About It

 Most job applicants see the question about a "difficult customer" as a test of their personality.
-They use the "Just Be Patient" trick—an old way of trying to show you can take a verbal beating without getting upset.
-In today's tough job market, just being "nice" isn't a special skill; it suggests you are easily walked over and just soak up problems instead of getting rid of them.
+They use the "Just Be Patient" trick — an old approach that tries to prove you can take a verbal beating without getting upset.
+With hiring managers screening dozens of candidates, just being "nice" is not a differentiator.
+It suggests you soak up problems instead of removing them.

 This leads to the "Too Much Story Trap."
 When you spend too much of your interview time describing a customer yelling in detail, you hide your real skills behind a lot of unnecessary talking.
 The interviewer stops judging your skills and starts seeing you as someone who just follows scripts but can't actually lead.